Documentation

 func (*PGRefreshStore) GC ¶

-GC removes tokens whose expires_at < olderThan in batches of gcBatchSize.
-Returns the total count of rows deleted.
+GC removes rows whose expires_at < olderThan in batches of gcBatchSize.
+Uses the ambient transaction from ctx when present (F1).

 func (*PGRefreshStore) Issue ¶

-func (s *PGRefreshStore) Issue(ctx context.Context, sessionID, subjectID string) (*refresh.Token, error)
+func (s *PGRefreshStore) Issue(ctx context.Context, sessionID, subjectID string, authzEpochAtIssue int64) (string, *refresh.Token, error)

-Issue creates a new refresh chain for (sessionID, subjectID).
+Issue creates a new refresh chain root.
+L1 LocalTx.

-func (s *PGRefreshStore) Revoke(ctx context.Context, sessionID string) error
+func (s *PGRefreshStore) RevokeSession(ctx context.Context, sessionID string) error

 func (*PGRefreshStore) Rotate ¶